18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-2-the-ml-lifecycle/index.md

 ![processes][processes]

 Today in this post, I will introduce a common process model to organize an ML project - the CRISP-DM process model.
-After that, I will introduce a simple ML lifecycle and the four phased of ML adoption.
+After that, I will introduce a simple ML lifecycle and the four-phased of ML adoption.

 ## The CRISP-DM process model

 CRISP-DM - CRoss Industry Standard Process for Data Mining - is a process model that helps you plan, organize, and implement your ML project.
-It includes six phases that describes the data science life cycle as below:
+It includes six phases that describe the data science life cycle as below:

 1. Business understanding
 1. Data understanding